tomeshnet/toronto-community-network-docs/src/onboarding/github.md

 ![communications issues](./images/issue_comms_label.png)

-Using the sidebar, you can filter by other labels if needed.
+On the sidebar there is a filter for labels if needed.

 ![filter labels modal](./images/filter_labels.png)